 Let’s break that down:

-- We create a “dummy” array, based on the “number of days” variable, which we’ll use to iterate.
+We create a “dummy” array, based on the “number of days” variable, which we’ll use to iterate.

-variable for the current day in the iteration. - We fix the discrepancy between the
+We create a day variable for the current day in the iteration.

-element as a string with merged data. tabindex="0"
+Finally, we return the <li> element as a string with merged data.

-makes the element focusable, when using keyboard navigation, after any positive tabindex values (Note: you should never add positive tabindex-values)
+tabindex="0" makes the element focusable, when using keyboard navigation, after any positive tabindex values (Note: you should never add positive tabindex-values)

-To “pad” the numbers in the datetime
+To “pad” the numbers in the datetime attribute, we use a little helper method:

 const pad = (val) => (val + 1).toString().padStart(2, '0');